mdhishaamakhtar/Calculator/README.md

 # Instructions to Install
 Clone this repo on your system and open it through Android Studio and build the project.

+### Made with the help of tutorials as a learning project